dongxiao96/My-homepage/docs/index.md

-# Welcome to GuidedWave
+# Welcome to Dong Xiao's Homepage

-GuidedWave is a package used to simulate the guided wave propagation in composite structures.
-For full documentation visit [GuidedWave](https://www.mkdocs.org).
+This is the home page of Dong Xiao, used to present his research during his PhD studies.
+The experimental data and codes of his publications are provided here for the readers' reference.

 ## Class